 behavior that occurs as an automatic response to some stimulus; Skinner's term for behavior learned through classical conditioning.

 behavior that operates on the environment, producing consequences.

 law of effect

-(Skinner box) a chamber containing a bar or key that an animal can manipulate to obtain a food or water reinforcer, with attached devices to record the animal's rate of bar pressing or key pecking.
-Used in operant conditioning research
+a chamber also known as a Skinner box, containing a bar or key that an animal can manipulate to obtain a food or water reinforcer, with attached devices to record the animal's rate of bar pressing or key pecking.
+Used in operant conditioning research.

 increasing behaviors by stopping or reducing negative stimuli, such as shock.
 A negative reinforcer is any stimulus that, when removed after a response, strengthens the response.
 (Note, this is not the same thing as punishment.)

 an innately reinforcing stimulus, such as one that satisfies a biological need.